How Environment Variables Work in MCP

 }

-The env field is a simple key-value object.
-Values must be strings.
-The variables are passed only to that specific server process - they don't affect other servers or the client itself.
+The env field is a flat key-value object.
+All values must be strings - not numbers, not booleans, not nested objects.
+The variables are passed only to that specific server process.
+They do not affect other servers, the client itself, or any other applications on your system.

 Claude Desktop